-- 7.1.
-The Parties and the Integration Joint Board are accountable for ensuring appropriate clinical and care governance arrangements are in place for their duties under the Act. - 7.2.
-The Parties remain responsible for the clinical and professional accountability of the services which the Joint Integration Board has directed the Parties to deliver and for the services delivered in respect of functions that are not delegated to the IJB - 7.3 The Parties remain individually responsible for the assurance of the quality and safety of services commissioned from the third and independent sectors in line with the requirements set out within the strategic plan and any directions issued by the Joint Integration Board that relate to or have an impact on, integrated and non-integrated service provision - 7.4.
-The Integration Joint Board has regard to the Clinical and Care framework that is set out in Section 7.6 when developing and agreeing its strategic plan and corresponding directions to the Parties.
+- 7.1 The Parties and the Integration Joint Board are accountable for ensuring appropriate clinical and care governance arrangements are in place for their duties under the Act. - 7.2 The Parties remain responsible for the clinical and professional accountability of the services which the Joint Integration Board has directed the Parties to deliver and for the services delivered in respect of functions that are not delegated to the Integration Joint Board. - 7.3 The Parties remain individually responsible for the assurance of the quality and safety of services commissioned from the third and independent sectors in line with the requirements set out within the strategic plan and any directions issued by the Integration Joint Board that relate to or have an impact on, integrated and non-integrated service provision - 7.4 The Integration Joint Board has regard to the Clinical and Care framework that is set out in Section 7.6 when developing and agreeing its Strategic Commissioning Plan and corresponding directions to the Parties. - 7.5 As set out in Section 6.7, the Integration Joint Board receive regular reports from professional leadership members for medical, nursing, Allied Health Professions, and Social Work to assure itself that clinical and care governance requirements are being met through these existing arrangements and that safe, effective person-centred care is being consistently delivered.